lsst-sqre/gafaelfawr/docs/dev/development.rst

 ============================

 Properly and fully testing Gafaelfawr requires deploying it in a Kubernetes cluster and testing its interactions with Kubernetes and the NGINX ingress.
-Gafaelfawr therefore doesn't support starting a local development server; that would only allow limited testing of the API and UI, and in practice we never used that ability when we supported it.
+Gafaelfawr therefore doesn't support starting a local development server; that would only allow limited testing of the API, and in practice we never used that ability when we supported it.

 Therefore, to run a development version of Gafaelfawr for more thorough manual testing, deploy it in a development Phalanx environment.
 See `the Phalanx documentation <https://phalanx.lsst.io/developers/deploy-from-a-branch.html>`__ for more details on how to do this.